Balaatchayar/Stackoverflowclone_Mern/README.md

 ###

 - Integrated a chatbot and also Integrated a user community feature, enabling users to like and comment on shared media posts
-- Used MongoDB for  Storing data.
+- Utilized MongoDB for efficient data storage

 ## Installation